adonespitogo/unsakini/README.md

 ```

 ### Configurations
  - Rails configurations can be found `./config` directory.
 Feel free to modify as needed, specially the database configuration.
-See the rails setup [documentation](./docs/rails.md).
+See the backend setup [documentation](./docs/rails.md).
  - Angular app is managed using [Angular CLI](https://github.com/angular/angular-cli).
-See the frontend [configuration](./docs/angular.md).
+See the frontend setup [documentation](./docs/angular.md).

 ### Running Local Server
 Navigate to project root directory